hheisig51/VigilantWaddle/README.md

   **Servo time! (with a *touch* of love)**
 ### Description & Code
 So, our objective today is to properly wire up a servo, and then use two wires, via touch, to control the servo.

+First step: wire the board and servo as shown below.
+If you want to, you can change the analog pins around, just make sure you change it in the code also.
 ```python
 # Write your code here :-)
 import time